nrfconnect/sdk-nrf/doc/nrf/app_dev/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_custom_pcb.rst

 * The :ref:`dm_adding_code` documentation for details on the best user workflows to add your own code to the |NCS|.

 .. note::
-   The configuration of board files is based on the `nRF54H20 common SoC files`_.
+   The configuration of board files is based on the nRF54H20 common SoC files located in :file:`sdk-zephyr/dts/common/nordic/`.
    Each new |NCS| revision might change these files, breaking the compatibility with your custom board files created for previous revisions.
    Ensure the compatibility of your custom board files when migrating to a new |NCS| release.

+   See :ref:`zephyr:board_porting_guide` for more information.

 Configure, generate, and flash BICR
 ***********************************